bufbuild/protobuf-es/packages/protoplugin-example/README.md

 ## About this example

-This example is a starting point - we encourage you to try it out and experiment.
+This example is a starting point—we encourage you to try it out and experiment.

-Take a look at the code generation logic in [protoc-gen-twirp-es.ts](./src/protoc-gen-twirp-es.ts), and at [buf.gen.yaml](./buf.gen.yaml) for how it is invoked.
+Take a look at the code generation logic in [protoc-gen-twirp-es.ts](./src/protoc-gen-twirp-es.ts), and at [buf.gen.yaml](./buf.gen.yaml) to see how it's invoked.